buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Default: `docker-compose.yml`

-## `image_store` (optional)
+## `image-repository` (optional)

+By method for storing the docker images (default is `artifact`).

-By default images will be stored and restored using build artifacts.
-To use a Docker registry simply set this be the image location you would use for `docker push`, or example `"index.docker.io/myorg/myimage"`.
+To use a Docker repository set this to be the repository location you would use for a `docker push`, or example `"index.docker.io/org/repo"`.
 Each image is tagged to the specific build so you can safely share the same image repository for any number of projects and builds.

+Note: this option only needs to be specified on the build step, and will be automatically picked up by following steps.

-This option can also be set on the agent with the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_IMAGE_STORE`.
+This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_IMAGE_REPOSITORY`.

 ## Roadmap